The 25 Craft Supplies You Need to Make Hundreds of Crafts

 Coffee filters have this unique ability to mix and swirl colours when dampened.
 And they’re very pliable.
 You can make monarch butterflies, daffodils, poppies (perfect for Remembrance Day!) and more cute flowers!

-Yep, you need to have some wine.
+Had some wine?
 After all, you need corks for crafts!
 Like a cork-stamped flower wreath!

 Whether you get small or big ones doesn't matter, because these balls can be decorated easily and transformed into all kinds of cool things.
 For example?
 Making a soccer ball for these adorable soccer player finger puppets.